 Pokemon Just Dropped Team Rocket's Best Reunion Yet

 Pokemon: Aim To Be A Pokemon Master is the final season featuring Ash Ketchum as the star of the anime series.
-While Pokemon has taken the opportunity to reunite the trainer with the pocket monsters of his past, he isn't the only one seeing familiar faces.
-Team Rocket has been brought before their past Pokemon and in this reunion, we might have witnessed one of the most adorable moments of the recent anime episodes.
+While Pokemon has taken the opportunity to reunite the trainer with the pocket monsters of his past, he isn't the only one reuniting with familiar faces.
+Team Rocket has checked in on its past Pokemon before, and in the anime's latest reunion, we might have witnessed one of the most adorable moments of the recent anime episodes.
 While Jesse, James, and Meowth might have failed to catch Pikachu, Pokemon's anime gave them something just as good.

 While it has already been confirmed that Ash will be handing off the torch to new trainers Liko and Roy when the current season ends for the Pokemon anime, Team Rocket's future remains a mystery.
 Jesse, James, and Meowth haven't been confirmed to return as the series' main antagonists, though there are certainly plenty of other villains to choose from who made appearances in Pokemon's video games.
 Even if the nefarious trio doesn't return to Pokemon's anime, they've been given a fond farewell thanks to this adorable reunion featuring their past partners in crime.